Here are the questions submitted about my blog post Shoulders Back! The Man in the Park and my answers. I hope it’s helpful!

 Absolutely!
 It can be incredibly effective.
 But if you’re having any trouble, please see my next blog post, Interrupt OCD’s Mental Rituals with May or May Not.

-I welcome additional questions from readers, and you can submit them in the form below.
 You can also see my book, Is Fred in the Refrigerator?
 Taming OCD and Reclaiming My Life, for more about how I use Shoulders Back in day-to-day life.

 If you’d like to receive notifications of new blog posts, sign up for my Shoulders Back! newsletter.
 I’ll send you OCD-taming tips & resources every few weeks, and all new subscribers to Shoulders Back! will receive my Top Five Tips for Taming OCD.